 Instructions for the Swiss Meringue Blackberry Buttercream

-- Combine the egg whites and sugar in a mixing bowl, Cook, stirring continuously over a simmering bain marie until the mixture reaches 120 on a candy thermometer
+- Combine the egg whites and sugar in a mixing bowl, Cook, stirring continuously over a simmering bain-marie until the mixture reaches 120° F. on a candy thermometer

-- Place the hot mixture on a mixer fitted with the whip attachment and whip until it reaches room temperature.
+- Place the hot mixture into a mixing bowl of a stand mixer and using the whip attachment whip until it reaches room temperature.
+This can also be done with a good handheld mixer.

-- Whip in the vanilla and the 2/3 cup of blackberry puree
+- Whip in the vanilla and the ⅔ cup of blackberry puree until the mixture is combined.

 Lili